 This is known the “clone scam.”
 This maneuver is especially aimed at someone who’s busy or renting from out of town and is willing to put down money before seeing the rental unit.
 Another clue will be a request for an unusually high security deposit, since the scammer is seeking to take off with as much money as possible, and as fast as possible.

 If you are renting from out of town and can’t view a property in person before renting, do your research.
 Search the address online to see if other listings exist.
 You can even contact city hall to verify the owner of the property matches the contact info you have for the supposed landlord.

-The setup: A scam artist finds a vacant property because it’s either bank-owned, a vacant vacation home, or maybe even rented by the scammer who plans to pull off this scheme several times over.
-They then insist they’re out of the country, sick, or otherwise detained, but still want first, last, and a security deposit.
-Don’t do it!
+If a landlord says they’re out of the country, sick, or otherwise detained, but still want first, last, and a security deposit, it’s likely a rental scam.
+Typically, the property in question is either bank-owned, a vacant vacation home, or is empty for another reason.
 Regardless of where they live, a legitimate landlord or property manager will be willing to arrange for someone to meet you and show you inside the unit.

 Unfortunately, even landlords who otherwise seem to follow landlord tenant law can try to pull a scam at the end of your lease.
 If the property owner gets cagey about your security deposit when the time comes for you to move out, take the issue seriously.
 They may say they’ll mail you a check and it never arrives, or they’ll claim they need to keep the deposit to cover damages, even though you left the place in great shape.

 This isn’t legal.
 It’s a good idea to take photos of your apartment when you move in and before you leave to prove the apartment was left in good condition.
 If the deposit still hasn’t materialized, send a certified-mail request for its return.
 If that doesn’t work, you can take the issue to small claims court.